 - Small Business Incubator Exclusion: Income earned by the sponsor from rental fees, service fees or any other form of payment for services provided to a tenant as an operator or an incubator, or for providing funding for such a facility, is exempt from state income tax for ten years from the date of the tenant's occupancy in an incubator.
 Income earned by the tenant as a result of activities conducted as an occupant in an incubator, including income distributed to partners or shareholders, is exempt from state income tax for ten years from the date of the tenant's occupancy.

-- Other Subtractions: Enter any allowable Oklahoma deductions from Federal Adjusted Gross Income to arrive at Oklahoma Adjusted Gross Income that were not previously claimed under this heading "Miscellaneous: Other Subtractions."
-Specify type of subtraction and Oklahoma Statute authorizing the subtraction.
+- Other Subtractions: Enter any other allowable Oklahoma deductions from federal adjusted gross income.
+Specify the type of subtraction and Oklahoma Statute authorizing the subtraction.
 Enclose a detailed explanation and verifying documents.

-NOTE: If you are claiming a subtraction that requires further documentation be sure to include it with your return if you are mailing the return.
-If you are e-filing, any supporting documentation should be retained with your records in case the Oklahoma Tax Commission should ask for it.
+NOTE: If you're claiming a subtraction that requires further documentation be sure to include it with your return if you're mailing the return.
+If you're e-filing, any supporting documentation should be retained with your records in case the Oklahoma Tax Commission asks for it.